 • Some people may have vomiting and diarrhea, though this is more common in children than adults.

 • * It's important to note that not everyone with flu will have a fever.

-At this time, we are recommending that families follow basic guidelines for reducing the risk of transmission of the flu including but not limited to the following:
+We recommend that families follow basic guidelines for reducing the risk of transmission of the flu which include, but are not limited to, the following:

 1. Cover your nose and mouth with a tissue when coughing and sneezing or cough into the inside your elbow.
 If you use a tissue, throw it in the trash immediately.

 2. Wash your hands frequently with soap and water, especially before eating and after using the restroom.
 Hand sanitizers are also effective.

 3. Avoid touching your eyes, nose or mouth because germs are spread this way.